madcampos/madcampos.github.io/src/content/blog/2024/01/my-css-reset.md

 ## What is a CSS reset?

 In the old times of Internet Explorer and using tables for layouts, the browsers were quite inconsistent on their results.
-Nowadays they are still very different on the inside inside, but tend to be consistent on the output, so you can expect things to look "similar enough"[^2] in different browsers.
+Nowadays they are still very different on the inside, but tend to be consistent on the output, so you can expect things to look "similar enough"[^2] in different browsers.

 Those browser differences of yore caused problems, so developers came up with the idea of starting a project with a "reset".
 That would put all browsers on the same baseline and _revert_ all inconsistencies to a more sane default.